facebook/react/scripts/release-manager/Readme.md

 ## Cloning the Release Manager

 **If this is your first time using the Release Manager**, you need to set it up.
-Skip this section if you ever did this before.
+Skip this section if you’ve done this before.

 The Release Manager is also located inside the React repository so you need to **clone it to a separate folder**.
 Call it something other than `react` so that you don’t confuse it with the working copy.